“[Love] does not insist on its own way; it is not irritable or resentful…” 1 Corinthians 13:5

 How do we do this?
-Just like Christ has so graciously granted us forgiveness through the cross, we ought to mirror that compassion to our husband.
+Just like Christ has so graciously granted us forgiveness through the cross, we ought to mirror His compassion to our husband.
 (Ephesians 4:32)

 Even if frustrated or concerned about the conflict we have with our husband, giving up is never the answer.
-Trust the Lord, seek godly help, and humbly respect your husband knowing God will reward your faithfulness.
+Trust the Lord’s work, seek godly help, and humbly respect your husband knowing God will reward your faithfulness.
 (James 4:10)

 A humble woman also knows she cannot change her husband, only the Lord can.
 She turns to God in prayer before, during, and after difficulty with her man.
 (Philippians 4:6-7, 1 Thessalonians 5:17)

-2. Humility is a crucial ingredient for forgiveness.
+2. Humility is a vital ingredient for forgiveness.